J535D165/recordlinkage/docs/about.rst

 One of the aims of this project is to make an extensible record linkage framework.
 It is easy to include your own indexing algorithms, comparison/similarity measures and classifiers.
-The main features of the ``recordlinkage`` package are:
+The main features of the Python Record Linkage Toolkit are:

 -  Clean and standardise data with easy to use tools
 -  Make pairs of records with smart indexing methods such as